Top 10+ best practices for email signatures design in 2026 by experts

 Set clear guidelines about what employees can customize, encourage them to share approved marketing content, and update signatures regularly for new campaigns or branding changes.

-Try rotating CTAs to keep things fresh and aligned with current offers
+Try rotating CTAs to keep things fresh and aligned with current offers.

 For instance, your CTAs might rotate between a free trial, a webinar, and a case study.
 To take this to the next level, integrate your signature with marketing automation to show different CTAs based on live campaigns or customer segments.